retiarylime/thinkpad-t14s/trackpoint.md

 	- Change z to value between >0 - 1.0.
 	- My favourite is 0.65.
+	- _Note: Modifying the 'libinput Accel Speed' value will only give a slight improvement._

 ### 3. Make the mouse properties persist